somleng/adhearsion-twilio/README.md

 ## Usage

-In your controller include `Adhearsion::Twilio::ControllerMethods`, answer the call and redirect to your server. e.g.
+In your controller include `Adhearsion::Twilio::ControllerMethods`, answer the call and notify your voice app like this:

     class CallController < Adhearsion::CallController
       include Adhearsion::Twilio::ControllerMethods

       def run
         answer
-        redirect
+        notify_voice_request_url
       end
     end

-The redirect method will post to your server at `voice_request_url` then execute any Twiml you supply back
+`notify_voice_request_url` will send a [Twilio Request](http://www.twilio.com/docs/api/twiml/twilio_request) using the url you configured in `voice_request_url` then execute any TwiML you respond back with.

 ## Documentation